odpi/egeria-docs/site/docs/guides/integration/introducing-integration-daemon.md

 ## Inside the Integration Daemon

-The *Integration Daemon* is an Egeria [OMAG Server](/concepts/omag-server) that sits at the edge of the open metadata ecosystem, synchronizing metadata with third party tools.
+**Recap:** The *Integration Daemon* is an Egeria [OMAG Server](/concepts/omag-server) that sits at the edge of the open metadata ecosystem, synchronizing metadata with third party tools.
 It is connected to a [Metadata Access Server](/concepts/metadata-access-server) that provides the APIs and events to interact with the open metadata ecosystem.

 ![Integration Daemon](/services/integration-daemon-in-action.svg)